Through all of my travels, Sevilla is still my favorite place.

 The Neighborhood Rundown

-Sevilla is a mid-size city and to break it down most simply, I would say the core of it is composed of four different neighborhoods: La Alameda/Feria, Alfalfa, El Centro Historico, and Triana.
+Sevilla is a mid-size city and to break it down most simply, I would say the core of it is composed of five different neighborhoods: La Alameda/Feria, Alfalfa, Barrio Santa Cruz, El Centro Historico, and Triana.

 La Alameda/Feria: This is a very hip, trendy up and coming area bustling with restaurants, stores, cafes, and authenticity.
 I lived on Calle Feria which was an amazing location.
 If you are visiting, this is a great neighborhood to stay in because it is filled with the height of Sevilla’s culture as well as a 10-15 minute walk from the historic area.